zubkov-andrei/pg_profile/README.md

 postgres=# CREATE EXTENSION pg_stat_statements;
 postgres=# CREATE EXTENSION pg_profile;
 ```
-If you want to install pg_profile in other schema, just create it, and install extension in thar schema (pg_stat_statements is recommended to be in public schema):
+If you want to install pg_profile in other schema, just create it, and install extension in that schema (pg_stat_statements is recommended to be in public schema):
 ```
 postgres=# CREATE EXTENSION dblink;
 postgres=# CREATE EXTENSION pg_stat_statements;